Subscribe to our newsletter

 What Does Scar Tissue After Mastectomy Look Like?

-While this may be bothersome, remember that the scar appearance will likely improve over time as the collagen matures and your skin becomes more elastic.
-Mastectomy scars never completely disappear, but they can become much harder to see.
+Your scar’s appearance will likely improve over time as the collagen matures and your skin becomes more flexible.

 Risk Factors for Scar Tissue Pain after Breast Surgery